Continuity of Hilbert-Kunz multiplicity and F-signature: Main Theorem and its applications

 \subsection{Continuity of F-signature}

 To establish continuity of F-signature we will need an effective way of comparing the $e$th Frobenius splitting numbers of rings which are the homomorphic image of a common ring.
-We begin by recalling an effective method which allows us to measure Frobenius splitting numbers in rings which are approximately Gorenstein (\cite{HochsterPurity}).
+We begin by recalling the following theorem of Huneke and Leuschke.